 These choices are presented daily as the pricing department within a mortgage operation, the pricing department is the division that sets rates each and every day, sets rates based upon a specific index with an eye toward competition.
 A mortgage broker wants to get the lowest rates possible for their clients but the pricing department is responsible for making sure the loans that are originated and funded are profitable.

 Let’s take a look at the most common mortgage program today, the 30 year fixed rate conforming loan.
 Each morning, the lender identifies the price of various indices from a LIBOR ARM or 1-year Treasury index or the FNMA 30-yr 3.0 mortgage bond and sets rates for their loan officers to use.

 Mortgage brokers are working with multiple clients at any one time.
 From refinancing an existing mortgage to preapproving someone for a purchase money loan, we eagerly wait for rates to come out each morning.
-Perhaps if an interest rate falls to a certain level, there will be a new opportunity for those waiting on rates to drop to make refinancing a good idea.
-Or, borrowers are waiting to lock in a rate because they think that rates will go down or to wait and lock at the latest possible date to get the lowest available rate.
+Perhaps if an interest rate falls to a certain level, there will be a new opportunity for those waiting for the lowest rates to make refinancing a good idea.
+Or, borrowers are waiting to lock in a rate because they think that lower rates are coming, and they want to lock at the latest possible date to get the best rate available.